ziwenkk/ziwen.github.io/content/research/2pccf/index.md

 ## 1. The Universe's Matter Distribution is Not Uniform: Introducing Overdensity

-The distribution of matter in the universe is not uniform.
+The distribution of matter in the Universe is not uniform.
 Instead, we observe structures on large scales such as galaxy filaments, clusters, and voids.
 These structures vary in scale from a few hundred thousand to billions of light years.
 To quantify this non-uniform distribution, the concept of **overdensity** is used.
-Overdensity measures the deviation of the density of matter in a specific region relative to the average density of the universe.
+Overdensity measures the deviation of the density of matter in a specific region relative to the average density of the Universe, defined as:

-For a galaxy sample, overdensity is defined as:

 {{< math >}}
 $$